Dahi Handi: Celebration and economics

-In 2012, a mandal called Jai Jawan Govinda Pathak from Jogeshwari, Mumbai, made an entry into the Guinness World Record by forming a human pyramid of 9-tiers 43.79 ft at the Dahi Handi event held in Thane; the previous record was held by Spain since 1981.
-A lobby pushed for the possibility of making it an official sport in the same year, which critics said that it should remain just a street celebration.
+In 2012, a mandal called Jai Jawan Govinda Pathak from Jogeshwari, Mumbai, made an entry into the Guinness World Record by forming a human pyramid of 9 tiers 43.79 ft at the Dahi Handi event held in Thane; the previous record was held by Spain since 1981.
+A lobby pushed for the possibility of making it an official sport in the same year, while critics said that it should remain just a street celebration.

+In 2008 a mandal known as Mazgaon Sarvajanik Ganeshotsav Mandal made the first ever 9-tier human pyramid in India at Vartak Nagar Thane.

+The Mazgaon area is also known as a Dahi Handi Chi Pandhari as they have maintained and followed all the rituals for a long period of time.
+Also the Mazgaon Tadwadi Govinda Pathak made the first ever 6-tier, 7-tier and 8- tier pyramids.

 Issues

 The presence of these mass celebrations and mandals cause traffic congestion and problems like excessive littering.
 It also causes the issue of sound pollution, with the Supreme Court of India's prescribed guidelines being 55–65 decibels.

 Participation carries a high risk of mortality.
 The number of injuries increased due to higher competition since 2000.
 A report in 2012 from the Journal of Postgraduate Medicine, concluded that "There is a considerable risk of serious, life-threatening injuries inherent to human pyramid formation and descent in the Dahihandi festival".
 It recommended safety guidelines like reducing the height of the pot, preventing children from participating and using safety gear.

 In 2012, over 225 govindas were injured with one casualty; this was higher than the previous year's 205.
 The government of Maharashtra banned children below 12 years from participating in 2014.
 The Bombay High Court later ruled in August that the minimum age should be raised to 18 years and height of the pyramid should be no more than 20 feet due to safety reasons.
 The Supreme Court of India refused to clarify the Bombay High Court thereby upholding it, but various organizations have re-appealed on different legal grounds.
 They state that olympic sports are dangerous and cause injuries too, but that is not sufficient grounds to ban Olympic participation.
 Banning a religious tradition, they state, infringes on the religious rights of a particular community.
 Several parties have defied the ban.